HAIR MINERAL ANALYSIS – An Introduction

 THE HAIR ANALYSIS EXPOSE ON ‘NIGHTLINE’

-A 'Nightline' television show discussed hair analysis in a widely watched program.
+Also in the 1990s the 'Nightline' television show discussed hair analysis in a widely watched program.
 In this “expose”, hair from a dog was sent to a commercial hair analysis laboratory.
 The perpetrators of this scam from 'Nightline' led the laboratory to believe it was a human hair sample.
 They did not tell the laboratory it was from a dog.
 Identifying the species from which hair is sampled is the standard and an obvious procedure.

 When results came back, they were very odd because the normal mineral values for a dog are very different than for humans.
 The television host claimed that this was a healthy dog and that such odd results proved that hair analysis is a fraud.